 2018 EU privacy laws explained in plain language (for anyone with a website).

 Did you find any of the tools for self-publishing especially helpful?
-Do you have an idea for a resource that should be listed?
 Are you still looking for specific information?
 Feel free to send an email.

 Note: Links and information are for research purposes and do not replace professional advice.
 Accuracy of third-party websites cannot be verified and links do not indicate endorsement.
 All affiliate links are indicated.
 All other links are for information only.